Course guide of Political Systems in the Maghreb (21211F1)

 Ordinary assessment session

-First term assignments are as follows:
+In the First Term assignments are as follows:

-• (Practice)Participation on the Seminars: oral presentation of written exercise representing 20% of the firts term grade.
+• (Practice) Contribution to role play activities (teamwork): oral presentation and written exercise representing 20% of the first term grade.
 The grade for this exercise ranges from 0 to 2.

 In order to pass the term, students must get a grade equal to or higher than 5 points out of 10, irrespective of whether that result stems from theoretical or practical assigments.